Jean Fleming, Countess of Cassilis: Lady Chancellor

 Jean Fleming shared in her husband's work as Chancellor of Scotland.
 An English visitor at the Scottish court, Thomas Fowler, wrote that she was "a wise woman and half chancellor when he is at home."
 The goldsmith and royal financier Thomas Foulis made two accounts of money for the mint received from "Lady Thirlestane."
 The first of the "Lady Chancellaris" accounts commenced on 20 June 1589, and the second began on 1 August 1590.
 Fleming herself received an amethyst ring.
 She accounted large sums of money, some of it connected with the reception of the royal bride, Anne of Denmark.
-The account, held by the National Library of Scotland, includes a payment to Alexander Oustean, a wealthy Edinburgh tailor who supported the royal marriage.
+The account, held by the National Library of Scotland, includes a payment to Alexander Oustean, a wealthy Edinburgh tailor who supported the royal marriage, and £4000 Scots for the merchant Robert Jousie who supplied fabrics to the royal wardrobe.

 In February 1590 she was pregnant as a newsletter noted, "The Lady Chanceller feeles the motion of a barne within her weam."
 In May 1590 she may have greeted the new queen of Scotland Anne of Denmark at the Shore of Leith, with the Countess of Mar, Lady Seton, Lady Boyne, and Lady Dudhope.
 Her daughter Anne was baptised on 12 July 1590.

 She managed to make an enemy of Anna of Denmark by remarking in her hearing of Anna's supposed relationship with Francis Stewart, 5th Earl of Bothwell, who had been imprisoned for witchcraft in connections with events around the marriage of Anne and James, and whose trajectory from this point forwards was escape, exile, forfeiture and death.
 The queen wrote a letter mentioning her accusation that she was complicit with the Earl of Bothwell.

 In September and October 1592 Maitland and his wife were at Greenlaw with the Provost of Lincluden and at Kenmure and Drumlanrig with John Gordon of Lochinvar.
 Fleming then visited the court.
 Maitland was allowed to return to court in September 1593, but the English ambassador Robert Bowes mentioned the queen's continuing antipathy towards her, "she cannot hitherto well brook his wife".
 She was again in the queen's favour by February 1595.